Start > Theory & regulations > Railway crossing

 Wait until the road ahead is clear.
 If you enter the railway crossing now, you may be forced to stop on the tracks, which is not allowed.

-Overtaking in conjunction with a railway crossing is prohibited, except where one (or both) of the following exist:
+Overtaking in conjunction with a level crossing is prohibited, except where one (or both) of the following exist:

 • Barriers.